Weddings are expensive. Be smart with the right software.

 Conclusions

-Using cloudflared for a sub.sub.domain.com is problematic with the https/SSL.
+Using cloudflared for a sub.sub.domain.com will be problematic with the https/SSL.

 curl -O https://raw.githubusercontent.com/JAlcocerT/Linux/main/Z_Linux_Installations_101/Selfhosting_101.sh